 Technical measures (Q7)

-The NWWAC considers that the development and application of new, more selective fishing gears is the most appropriate starting point for the implementation of the Landing Obligation.
+The NWWAC considers that the development and application of new, more selective fishing gears and avoidance strategies is the most appropriate starting point for the implementation of the Landing Obligation.
 There are a number of gear trials ongoing or completed in different member states that focus on specific fisheries and the selectivity of target and non-target species.
 The NWWAC notes that this information (Table 1) is extremely valuable and encourages Member States to transmit this information to industry so that relevant and informed choices regarding gears can be made, which influence the species composition and bycatch of hauls.

 Table 1.
 Add example list by fisheries and area

 Avoiding catches by choosing different fishing grounds and seasons will make a major contribution to the reduction of unwanted catches.
-Spatial tools such as: real-time closures, the discard atlas, VMS data, should be used to transfer knowledge in real time.
+Real time reporting and various remote sensing technologies can all be used to transfer knowledge in real time and support spatial approaches to discard reduction.
 Trust and confidence needs to be further established between fishermen, scientists and administrators to develop these initiatives develop into practical tools.
 The NWWAC identifies the UK project on spurdog management and the Irish spatial management proposal for rays as very good examples where a combination of industry and scientific knowledge has been applied to produce solutions for low-TAC species before they are phased into the Landing Obligation.
+This type of approach could have wider application.

 Choke species (Q6)

 Once the limits of increasing selectivity and maximising avoidance are reached, choke species may still occur and are expected to have a significant negative effect on many fisheries.
-The NWWAC considers this to be of the utmost importance and has identified potential choke species in each fishery and area (Table 2).
-Recognising the requirements of the legislation and the sustainability of the stocks, the NWWAC recommends that, where possible, suitable policy instruments be put in place to avoid this constraint, such as: technical measures, quota flexibilities and other exemptions, like MCRS, survivability and de minimis.
+The NWWAC considers this to be of the utmost importance and has identified potential choke species in each fishery and area (Table 2) although it is also recognised that in mixed fisheries chokes may occur in any stock depending on circumstancesIt will be extremely important to use all the mitigation measures available within the landings obligation and the wider CFP to reduce the potential for chokes.
+These will include increased selectivity, high survival and de minimis exemptions and quota flexibilities.
+The precise mix of these mitigation measures in any given fishery are likely to vary and therefor a toolbox approach should be considered.

 Table 2.
 Overview of the potential choke species by fisheries and area.
 TO BE COMPLETED